 Welcome!

-• Our blog.
-The website, regularly updated, also includes features, films, photos, and community resources (right) and more information about our project (top).
+• Our blog, augmenting the website’s regularly updated features, films, photos, and community resources (right) and more information about our project (top).

-• Our oral histories of neighbors ages 6 through 90.
-Our website and films include video clips, quotes, stills, and transcripts from the interviews.
+• Our oral histories of neighbors ages 6 through 90, incorporated into our website and films through video clips, quotes, stills, and transcripts from the interviews.

 We’re grateful for good friends of the project and honored to have received the Mary Faye Barnes Award for Excellence in Community History Projects.
 Our project papers and recordings are archived at the Austin History Center.